 - What are the consequences of living my current life and not exploring the possibilities of more?

 - Can I make a list of the attitudes, skills and experiences I have that really show my strengths?

 - If I was being brave, what decisions would I make?

 - What opportunities could I leverage right now if I wasn’t waiting for the perfect time?

 - How can I develop resilience in my career, relationships and mindset so that I am ready for what life throws at me?

 - If I stepped out of being ‘busy’ and paid attention to what I really want in life, what would I need to do?

 If you need more inspiration, I recommend reading Any Ordinary Day by Leigh Sales, in which the book’s subjects explain how they managed to overcome a series of life-altering events.
 I’m also a big fan of Everything to Live For: The Inspirational Story of Turia Pitt and A Mother’s Story by Rosie Batty.
 These tales of determination in the face of adversity are proof of the limitlessness of human capability.

-Founding Director, The Coach Place Global
+- From Lisa, Founding Director, The Coach Place Global